top of page

 He [The rhythmanalyst] will listen to the world, and above all to what are disdainfully called noises, which are said without meaning, and to murmurs [rumeurs], full of meaning – and finally he will listen to silences.

-The liveliness of Beijing’s main roads in contrast to slower rhythms found in hutong alleys, parks and cultural areas, had motivated me, as a foreign observer, to present ten short stories telling my intimate relationship with the city during my first three months.
-Each story took place in one specific urban space of Beijing, which had the capacity to bring me back to a state of peace within its accelerated and multi-sensory chaos.
+The slower rhythms found in Beijing's hutong alleys, parks and cultural areas, in contrast to the liveliness of its main roads, had motivated me, as a foreign observer, to present ten short stories telling my intimate relationship with the city during my first three months.
+Each story took place in one specific urban space of Beijing, which had the capacity to bring me back to a state of peace within its accelerated and multi-sensory cacophony.
 For each story, I recorded sounds and moving images to create a two-minute video, laying the grounds for a poetry written in English, translated and read in Chinese.
 This whole series offered an evolution in my personal experience as an individual within the city, inviting viewers to, in turn, reflect on the everyday places where to find their own sense of calmness.

 If you are in China, you may have to activate your VPN to watch this video.